estheragbaje/webapi-challenge/README.md

 - [ ] Describe Middleware?

+Middleware functions are functions that have access to the request object (req), the response object (res), and the next function in the application’s request-response cycle.
+The next function is a function in the Express router which, when invoked, executes the middleware succeeding the current middleware.

+Middleware functions can perform the following tasks:
+*Execute any code.
+*Make changes to the request and the response objects.
+*End the request-response cycle.
+*Call the next middleware in the stack.

+They are the perfect place to modify the req and res objects with relevant information.

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?